Statistical Guarantees for Reasoning Probes on Looped Boolean Circuits: Interpretation and proof strategy of main theorem

 More recently, \citep{detering2025learning} removes the dependence on metric cardinality by adopting a fractional $1/2$-Wasserstein distance.
 In their approach, both the true and empirical risks are measured with respect to the $1/2$-snowflaked loss function, and---by combining the results of \citep{hou2023instance} with Kantorovich duality---the resulting generalization gap is controlled by a multiple of the corresponding $1/2$-Wasserstein distance in Euclidean space.
-At present, the analysis therein incurs a logarithmic factor in $N$, arising from a reduction to two dimensions; comparable rates are well-known in classical Rademacher- and Gaussian-complexity bounds~\citep{bartlett2002rademacher,bartlett2005local,bartl2025uniform,bartl2025we}.
-Here, we follow the same general strategy, but observe that the relevant metric space admits an $\alpha$-snowflake representation in one dimension, for $\alpha\in (0,1)$.
-Specifically, we show that the graph metric space $G_{\Gamma}$, viewed as a subgraph of $G_{\rm sc}$ and equipped with the \emph{snowflaked} hitting-probability metric (see \eqref{hittingmetric}) $d_{G_{\rm sc}}^{\alpha}$, embeds into $(\mathbb{R},d_{\infty})$, where $d_{\infty}$ is the absolute value metric.
+The analysis therein incurs a logarithmic factor in $N$, arising from a reduction to two dimensions; comparable rates are well-known in classical Rademacher- and Gaussian-complexity bounds~\citep{bartlett2002rademacher,bartlett2005local,bartl2025uniform,bartl2025we}.
+We follow the same general strategy, but observe that the relevant metric space admits an $\alpha$-snowflake representation in one dimension, for $\alpha\in (0,1)$.
+We show that the graph metric space $G_{\Gamma}$, viewed as a subgraph of $G_{\rm sc}$ and equipped with the \emph{snowflaked} hitting-probability metric (see \eqref{hittingmetric}) $d_{G_{\rm sc}}^{\alpha}$, embeds into $(\mathbb{R},d_{\infty})$, where $d_{\infty}$ is the absolute value metric.
 This permits access to the optimal one-dimensional Wasserstein convergence rate of $\mathcal{O}(1/N^{1/2})$.

-Broadly, our proof for Theorem~\ref{thrm:main_result} proceeds in two steps: \begin{itemize}[leftmargin=*, align=left] \item[{\bf Step 1:}] We construct a one-dimensional bi-Lipschitz embedding of $(G_{\Gamma}, d_{G_{\rm sc}}^{\alpha})$ with minimal distortion (given in Proposition~\ref{prop:independent embedding} for general finite metric space).
-This step combines Assouad-type embedding techniques for doubling metric spaces \citep{OferLowDimEmbeddingDoublingSpaces} with low-dimensional embedding results for snowflaked metrics \citep{HarPeledMender_2006EmbeddingViaFastNets_SIAMJCompute}.
-An illustration is given in Figure~\ref{fig:step3}. \item[{\bf Step 2:}] Following the reduction in Step 1, we control the worst-case generalization gap \eqref{eq:gen_gap} by the corresponding one-dimensional $\alpha$-Wasserstein distance.
-As an intermediate step, we estimate the Lipschitz regularity of the model $f_{\rm GCN}$ and diameter of the digraph $G_{\Gamma}$; both quantities contribute, in part, to the majorant constant in \eqref{mainres}. \end{itemize}
+\paragraph{Insights from the proof of Theorem~\ref{thrm:main_result}} The proof proceeds in two steps: \begin{itemize} \item[{\bf Step 1:}] We construct a one-dimensional bi-Lipschitz embedding of $(G_{\Gamma}, d_{G_{\rm sc}}^{\alpha})$ with minimal distortion (given in Proposition~\ref{prop:independent embedding} for general finite metric space).
+This step combines Assouad-type embedding techniques for doubling metric spaces \citep{OferLowDimEmbeddingDoublingSpaces} with low-dimensional embedding results for snowflaked metrics \citep{HarPeledMender_2006EmbeddingViaFastNets_SIAMJCompute}, which can be viewed as an ultra-low-dimensional analogue of Assouad-type constructions for doubling metric spaces~\citep{assouad1983plongements,naor2012assouad}.